 The Friendship Ring

 designs surrounding the rest of the ring.
-I have had numerous people stop outside the jewelry store window
+I have had numerous people stop outside the jewelry store window at the mall

 I’ve been in this same window, though, for two years.
 I was crafted by a jeweler in Italy.
 I probably would have been

 purchased by now, but I come with a very hefty price tag.
 People come in and inquire about me, but after being told the